Mezzanines

 - Mezzanine Manufacturers

-- Produce structures that are intermediate floors between the main stories of a building.
+- Produce structures that serve as intermediate floors between the main stories of a building.

 - Mezzanine Systems

-- All of the elements used to create an intermediate story to a building that sits between two main stories.
+- All of the elements used to create an intermediate story within a building that sits between two main levels.

 - Modular Mezzanines

 - Mezzanines that are prefabricated in standard-size offerings.
-Modular mezzanines are usually limited to a lighter PSF capability, but they are shipped and installed quicker and generally cost less money.
+Modular mezzanines are usually limited to a lighter PSF capability, but they are shipped and installed quickly and generally cost less.

 - Office Mezzanines

-- Raised platforms above or under which office space can be created.
+- Raised platforms above or beneath which office space can be created.

 - Perimeter Mezzanines

-- Used in factories, warehouses, and other large buildings for the observation of floor operations and easy transportation from one end of a busy or full building to another.
-They can even be used to accommodate visitors or guests during tours.
-Perimeter mezzanines are an excellent choice when you need to store products for a short time.
+- Used in factories, warehouses, and other large buildings for observing floor operations and providing easy transportation from one end of a facility to another.
+They can also accommodate visitors or guests during tours.
+Perimeter mezzanines are an excellent choice for short-term product storage.

 - Prefabricated Mezzanines

-- Mezzanine systems designed and partially assembled in a factory before full assembly by an end-user.
-They often come as a small, simple platform where supplies or products can be stored.
-However, in cases where a mezzanine will serve a more specialized purpose, manufacturers can create a custom mezzanine design.
-Such a design may include precise specifications like a specific floor perforation size, floor perforation shape, square footage, shelving design, or floor layout.
+- Mezzanine systems designed and partially assembled in a factory before full assembly by the end-user.
+They often come as a small, simple platform for storing supplies or products.
+However, when a mezzanine serves a more specialized purpose, manufacturers can create a custom design that includes precise specifications such as floor perforation size, shape, square footage, shelving design, or layout.

 - Plant Mezzanines